QiannaR/INDE577_Qianna/Supervised Learning/Decision Trees/README.md

 # DataSet #
- This Data is from https://archive.ics.uci.edu/ml/datasets/Secondary+Mushroom+Dataset
+ This Data is from Kaggle.

 # Libraries #
   1. numpy